KSTP (AM): The Talk Station and success in the '90s

-On August 1, 2006, the station announced that it would be the new flagship station for the Minnesota Twins baseball team, effective with the start of the 2007 season.
-The Twins had been on rival WCCO since arriving in Minnesota in 1961.
+In an unprecedented moved for Twin Cities media, on August 1, 2006, the station announced that it would pay the Minnesota Twins baseball team to become their flagship station with the start of the 2007 season.
+The Twins had been on rival WCCO (AM) since arriving in Minnesota in 1961.
 KSTP served as the flagship for the Twins until the end of the 2012 season, when games moved to 96.3 KTWN-FM (now KMWA).
-The Twins have since returned to WCCO 830.